 7.23.
-Specific clearance is applied to a particular material, sometimes for a specified amount and tofor a particular fate and/or destination of that material: all these all represent conditions that are attached to the specific clearance.
+Specific clearance is applied to a particular material, sometimes for a specified amount and for a particular fate and/or destination of that material: all these conditions are attached to the specific clearance.
 Such conditions need to be met in order to consider the clearance process complete.
-For example, scrap metal scrap-that was cleared on the condition that it would be melted, needs to actually reach a furnace and be melted there, and not be reused in some other way before that point.
-If mixing with non-radiological metal is a condition of the specific clearance, the mixing ratio used in the derivation of the specific clearance levels should be respected.
-Similarly, a building that was cleared on the condition that it would be demolished should not be used in the meantime (e.g. as a temporary office or a workshop) but should be demolished without prior reuse.).
+For example, scrap metal that was cleared on the condition that it would be melted needs to actually reach a furnace and be melted there, and not be reused in some other way before that point.
+If mixing with non-radiological metal is a condition of the specific clearance levels should be respected.
+Similarly, a building that was cleared on the condition that it would be demolished should not be used in the meantime (e.g. as a temporary office or a workshop).

 7.24.
-To ensure that the conditions attached to specific clearance are met, it may be necessary to agreemake a formal arrangement between the operating organization that generates the material for clearance and the operating organization of the final destination.
-Such an arrangement should provide a high level of assurance that the material will not be diverted prior to completion of the clearance process; and that the radiation risks are minimisedminimized.
+To ensure that the conditions attached to specific clearance are met, it may be necessary to make a formal arrangement between the operating organization that generates the material for clearance and the operating organization of the final destination.
+Such an arrangement should provide a high level of assurance that the material will not be diverted prior to completion of the clearance process and that the radiation risks are minimized.
 The practicalities of this should be agreed with the regulatory body.
 This could include overseeing the transport to the specified destination or requiring receipts to be sent to the facility in which the material was originally cleared that can be reviewed by the regulatory body.
-If the destination is in a different State and transboundary movement of the specifically cleared material is planned, the clearance process should take that into account; so that the material can be accepted for transport and further management (for example e.g. recycling) in the destination State.
+If the destination is in a different State and transboundary movement of the specifically cleared material is planned, the clearance process should take that into account so that the material can be accepted for transport and further management (e.g. recycling) in the destination State.

 7.25.
-Specific clearance can therefore be considered as a two-stage process.
+Specific clearance can therefore be considered a two-stage process.
 Stage 1 is the act of clearance when it is confirmed that (a) the material meets the specific clearance levels, (b) the fate or destination is agreed, and (c) a formal agreement exists for the transfer and treatment of the material.
 Stage 2 is a confirmation, which occurs when evidence is provided that the conditions attached to the specific clearance have been met.